NanoCommons/user-handbook/docs/FAIRification/ten-simple-actions.md

 ## Findable via ELIXIR

-Elsewhere in this NSC Updates10 you will find an article on the ELIXIR Toxicology Community, described in more detail in a recent whitepaper11.
+Elsewhere in this NSC Updates (Willighagen, 2024) you will find an article on the ELIXIR Toxicology Community, described in more detail in a recent whitepaper (Martens et al., 2023).
 The next three actions are simple solutions to make other types of research (project) output more findable: training material, computational services, standards.
 You do not have to be a member of the Toxicology Community to take these actions.

 <b>Action 8</b>
 Training material can be registered in the